French corvette Berceau (1794)

 Berceau was a 22-gun corvette of the French Navy, built to a design by Jacques-Noël Sané, and launched in 1794.
 The Americans captured her in 1800 but restored her to France the next year.
 She then served in the Indian Ocean before returning to Spain, where she was broken up in 1804.

 Career

-On 17 October 1794 Berceau was in the Île-d'Aix roads.
+On 17 October 1794, Berceau was in the Île-d'Aix roads.
 Her commander was lieutenant de vaisseau Bonamy.

 Berceau participated in the Croisière du Grand Hiver, an unsuccessful sortie by the French fleet at Brest on 24 December 1794.

-On 18 September 1797 Berceau was at Saint-Nazaire and under the command of capitaine de frégate Bourrand.
-Between 21 May and 8 June 1799 she carried dispatches from Toulon to Malaga, and then returned to Palamós.
+On 18 September 1797, Berceau was at Saint-Nazaire and under the command of capitaine de frégate Bourrand.
+Between 21 May and 8 June 1799, she carried dispatches from Toulon to Malaga, and then returned to Palamós.

 In 1799, Berceau took part in the Cruise of Bruix.
 On 11 May, Admiral Bruix set his flag on Berceau to direct a battle against the British off Cadiz; after the Spanish broke contact, Bruix cancelled the attack.
+On 9 October 1799, Commander (capitaine de frégate) Louis-André Senez took command of Berceau.
+On 15–16 November, she, with frigate "La Vengeance" weighed anchor at Île-d'Aix.
+The frigate was to transport three (Govt.?) agents to Guadeloupe.
+Anchored that evening in the roads of Chaix de Bois, leaving the next morning.
+On 11 December, she anchored at Basse-Terre, Guadeloupe, along with Vengeance, and the agents went ashore.
+On 15 December off loaded 500 rifles from France.
+Departed 1 January 1800.